PaulRosset/paulrossethings/src/contents/2019/canal-a-year/A year at Canal+.md

 ## Canal+'s life

 When I first applied for Canal+, I was simply a student that wanted to explore the professional world.
 I mean, I was delighted to come to a company like Canal+, but I was not expecting much from them.
 Still, as I said earlier, Canal+ has quite a long story now, I grew up with Canal+ at home, they were the pioneers of the entertainment and the best in France when it comes to creating something new and trendy.
-This way of thinking played a major in the idea of applying here, in addition to that, they were searching the new labors of the 21st century, **developers**!.
+This way of thinking played a major in the idea of applying here, in addition to that, they were searching for the new labors of the 21st century, **developers**!.

 However, I wasn't sure about the company once inside.
 I thought that if Canal+ was not a match with me, I could search for another job in Paris.
 But I haven't thought much about it because I was going to work for a company that his main problem is to find the next entertainment for his customers.